amiviju/Sample-readme-files-for-the-projects/README.md

    az_count is specified in the input json.
 Then count can be set as:

         "${var.az_count * length(split(",",var.priv_subnet_names))}"
+   here priv_subnet_names is the variable specified in input file to name the subnets.

 1. In the Route table resource named priv_rtb, open the count attribute and set appropriate value.